If you're reading this article right now, you've probably already decided that you're getting your hands on a 40-inch 4K TV. We don't blame you.

 1. Samsung UN40MU6300F

 This excellent Samsung TV is our Top Pick.
 It's an Ultra HD (UHD) screen which is a step above regular 4K and it's got an HDR screen for specialized HDR content.
 The color and contrast are top-notch because of this and there's also technology in here known as Local Dimming.
 What this basically means is that a huge variety of different areas of the screen and brighten and dim independently of each other.
-The contrast is bolstered by this feature significantly and there will always be a smooth transition between dark and light images.
+The contrast of this Smart 40 Inch television is bolstered by this feature significantly and there will always be a smooth transition between dark and light images.

 The Motion Rate is 120.
 In a lot of larger TVs, this is usually a bit higher but it will probably be more than suitable enough for 40-inch, 39 inches and below TVs.
 Ideally, Motion Rate would be 240 but we don't think the lack of that takes away from this particular model too much.
 There's a great feature called Essential Black Pro, which is a part of this particular HDR package and it makes every detail in darker images more pronounced, meaning you won't miss much on account of dark scenes.